INTERNATIONAL HOMICIDE INVESTIGATORS ASSOCIATION, INC.

 ARTICLE IV BOARD OF DIRECTORS

-Section 4.01 (a) The corporation shall have a maximum of fourteen (14) voting directors and officers and may have as many non-voting directors as the Board may appoint from time to time as provided for in these by-laws.
+Section 4.01 The corporation shall have a maximum of fourteen (14) voting directors and officers and may have as many non-voting directors as the Board may appoint from time to time as provided for in these By-laws.
 Collectively they shall be known as the Board of Directors.
-The number of directors may be changed as provided in Section 10.02 of these by-laws.
-Except as otherwise provided by these by-laws, the directors of the corporation shall have all voting rights, interests, and privileges afforded Board of Director membership.
+The number of directors may be changed as provided in Section 10.02 of these By-laws.
+Except as otherwise provided by these By-laws, the directors of the corporation shall have all voting rights, interests, and privileges afforded Board of Director member.

-(b) There shall be four (4) directors elected to a two year term in each of four geographic regions elected by the members in that region.
+(a) There shall be four (4) directors elected to a two-year term in each of four geographic regions elected by the members in that region.

-Eastern Region: Kentucky, Ohio, West Virginia, Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, District of Columbia
+Eastern Region Director: Kentucky, Ohio, West Virginia, Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, District of Columbia

-Western Region: Alaska, Western Canada, Arizona, California, Colorado, Hawaii, Idaho, Nevada, Oregon, Utah, Washington, Wyoming, Mexico
+Western Region Director: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Nevada, Oregon, Utah, Washington, Wyoming, Mexico

-Northern Region: Eastern Canada, Iowa, Kansas, Missouri, Minnesota, Montana, Nebraska, North Dakota, South Dakota, Wisconsin, Illinois, Indiana, Michigan.
+Northern Region Director: Iowa, Kansas, Missouri, Minnesota, Montana, Nebraska, North Dakota, South Dakota, Wisconsin, Illinois, Indiana, Michigan

-Southern Region: Arkansas, Louisiana, New Mexico, Oklahoma, Texas, Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, Tennessee, Caribbean
+Southern Region Director: Arkansas, Louisiana, New Mexico, Oklahoma, Texas, Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, Tennessee

-(f) The Board of Director may appoint one or more law enforcement officers (agents), supervisors or civilian employees of the Federal Bureau of Investigation (FBI) or other branches of the Department of Justice to be a non-voting member of the Board of Directors to represent the interests of his/her agency.
+(e) Department of Justice Employees: The Board of Directors may appoint one or more law enforcement officers (agents), supervisors of the Federal Bureau of Investigation (FBI) or other branches of the Department of Justice to be a non-voting member of the Board of Directors to represent the interests of his/her agency.
 Any person appointed as a Board member to such position shall not serve on any committee of the Board that has responsibilities for Association finances, audits or have any other fiduciary responsibilities in the Association whatsoever, including, but not limited to, participation in any discussions on any management or financial affairs of the Association before the Board that are inconsistent with the provisions of the Standards of Conduct for federal officers or employees of the Department of Justice or FBI or directives from his/her immediate supervisor or agency.

-(a) The executive officers of the corporation shall be the President, who shall attain office by progression for a two year term, and the Vice-President (excluding the Vice President for Education and Training), who shall attain office by election for a two (2) year term.
+(a) The executive officers of the corporation shall be the President, who shall attain office by progression for a two-year term, and the Vice-President, who shall attain office by election for a two (2) year term.

-(c) The Chief Financial Officer shall be an officer of the corporation anda voting member of the Board of Directors, appointed by the Board of Directors.
+(c) The Chief Financial Officer (Treasurer) shall be an officer of the corporation and a voting member of the Board of Directors, appointed by the Board of Directors.
 The appointed Chief Financial Officer of the corporation shall serve a two (2) year term, unless otherwise extended by the Board of Directors.

-(d) The Immediate Past President shall be an officer of the corporation; a voting member of the Board of Directors; shall serve as an advisor to the President; and shall perform such other duties as may be assigned by the President or the Board of Directors.
+(d) The Immediate Past President shall be an officer of the corporation; a voting member of the Board of Directors; shall serve as an advisor to the President during his/her initial term; and shall perform such other duties as may be assigned by the President or the Board of Directors.

 Section 4.03 The words “directors”, “officers” and “Board” as used in the Articles of Incorporation of this corporation or in these By-laws in relation to any power or duty requiring collective action means “Board of Directors”.